Hazebyte/CrateReloaded/docs/config/crate.md

 ### Rewards

-Each individual crate support it's own set of rewards.
-Crates may give out a random amount between two numbers by setting a minimum and maximum number of rewards.
+Each individual crate supports its own set of rewards.
+Crates may give out a random amount between two numbers by setting a minimum and a maximum number of rewards.

 > Crates with animations default and support one reward.